-WordPress , WooCommerce and Content Marketing - these are the strengths of Michael Firnkes, who supports the RAIDBOXES team from now on.
+WordPress, WooCommerce and content marketing - these are the strengths of Michael Firnkes, who is now supporting the Raidboxes team.
 So you can look forward to new articles, e-books and professional tips from him.
-So that you know who exactly is behind the new content, we have asked Michael a few questions.
+So that you know exactly who is behind the new content, we have asked Michael a few questions.

 How did you get in to WordPress?